AmgiOS/babyfeed-privacy/terms.md

 Before filing a lawsuit, you agree to:

-1. Contact us at legal@babyfeed.app
+1. Contact us at amgiosdev@gmail.com
 2. Describe the dispute in detail
 3. Allow 60 days for good-faith resolution
 4. Participate in mediation if requested